Research

 We organize public events and work with the media to raise awareness about DIPG/DMG.

-Raising awarenessWe are currently helping Monika and Anežka.
-Unfortunately, their treatment so far is not working, so they are now placing their hope in experimental treatment abroad.
+Raising awarenessWe are currently helping Monika.
+Unfortunately, her treatment so far has not worked, so she is now placing her hope in experimental treatment abroad.

 After successfully completing her studies in architecture, Monika enjoyed traveling, sports, time with family and loved ones, and her promising career like any young person.
 But within a few months, her life was turned upside down.